renishandrick/SmartEco/README.md

 - Auto-fix action logs
 - Timestamp tracking

-### 5. **Alert Modals**
-- Prominent anomaly alerts
-- Auto-fix trigger notifications
-- Visual feedback

 ---

 ## 🤖 AI System Explained

 ### Anomaly Detection (Isolation Forest)
 - **What it does**: Learns normal patterns and detects outliers
-- **How it works**: Trains on last 100 data points, identifies anomalies with 90% confidence
+- **How it works**: Trains on last 100 data points, identifies anomalies with confidence scoring
 - **When it triggers**: When current value is statistically abnormal

 ### Predictive Analytics (Linear Regression)